Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 • Night markets

-• Convenience: highest concentration of 7-Elevens in the world
+• Convenience: one of the highest concentrations of 7-Elevens in the world

 • Computers (Asus and Acer) and computer chip manufacturing